lelou6666/nimbus-docs/phantom/webapp.rst

 Adding a Cloud
 --------------

-1. Select a cloud from the list of clouds under *Cloud Options*
+1. Select a cloud from the list of clouds under *Launch Configuration*
 2. Specify the maximum number of VMs you would like on this cloud (-1 means infinity)
 3. Select an instance type (m1.small is a good choice if you have no preference)
 4. Select the image you wish to launch.
 You can either pick a *Personal Image* from